elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Currently with Cypress you can develop `functional` tests and coming soon `CCS` and `Upgrade` functional tests.

-If you are still having doubts, questions or queries, please feel free to ping our Cypress champions Gloria Hornero (@Glo) and Patryk Kopycinsky (@patryk.kopycinski).
+If you are still having doubts, questions or queries, please feel free to ping our Cypress champions:

+- Functional Tests:
+  - Gloria Hornero (@Glo) and Patryk Kopycinsky (@patryk.kopycinski)

+- CCS Tests:
+  - Technical questions around the https://github.com/elastic/integration-test repo:
+     - Domenico Andreoli (@dom)
+  - Doubts regarding testing CCS and Cypress best practices:
+     - Gloria Hornero (@Glo)

 ## Table of Contents